EricGebhart/EricGebhart.github.io/_posts/2014-03-06-Using-prismatic-schema-with-fressian-pail-and-cascalog.md

 instead of thrift.
 Replacing Graph Schema and Thrift with Prismatic Schema and clojure data types simplifies everything and gives a few benefits over using thrift objects.
-In the process of creating this example the tap mapping abstraction has found it's way into <a [clj-pail-tap](https://github.com/EricGebhart/clj-pail-tap) at GitHub, an extension library for
+In the process of creating this example the tap mapping abstraction has found it's way into [clj-pail-tap](https://github.com/EricGebhart/clj-pail-tap) at GitHub, an extension library for
 David Cuddeback's [clj-pail library](https://github.com/dcuddeback/clj-pail)